ElliAur/react-kanban-board/README.md

 ## Author

-This project was developed by [ElliAur](https://github.com/ElliAur) as a learning exercise to explore React in February 2025.
+This project was developed by [ElliAur](https://github.com/ElliAur) as a learning exercise to explore React.